trentlarson/P2P-Docs/README.md

 To-Do User Story Details, In Priority Order
 -------------------------------------

- * make switch for running additional family history functions (so we can deploy without it)
  * edit repository name [small] [major]

  * allow to open the file location for any file (or repo?) [small] [middle]